-IP encapsulates the segment which is received from transport layer by adding an IP header.
+IP encapsulates the segment which received from the transport layer by adding an IP header.
 The header is used to carry the packet to the appropriate host.
 The IP header remains in packet until it arrives at the destination host.

 Routers can apply these different network layer protocols to operate at the same time as over a network.
 The routing depends on only the contents of the network layer packet header.
-In all cases, the data portion of the packet, that is, the encapsulated transport layer PDU remains unchanged during the network layer processes.
+In all cases, the data portion of the packet; that is, the encapsulated transport layer PDU remains unchanged during the network layer processes.